Mukhammadqodir05/Next.js-Oqtepa-Lavash/README.md

 ## Contributing
 We welcome contributions from the community to enhance the functionality and user experience of Oqtepa Lavash.
 Feel free to fork the repository, make improvements, and submit a pull request.

-## Feedback
-If you have any feedback, suggestions, or issues to report, please feel free to reach out to us at [contact@oqtepalavash.com](mailto:contact@oqtepalavash.com).
-We value your input and strive to make Oqtepa Lavash the best fast food ordering experience for our customers.

-Thank you for choosing Oqtepa Lavash for your fast food cravings!
-Enjoy your meal! 🍔🍟🥤